Ph.D., English, SUNY Stony Brook

 British Fiction and Cross-Cultural Encounters: Ethnographic Modernism from Wells to Woolf.
 New York: Palgrave, 2008.

 “Brave New World and Vanity Fair: A ‘draught that will make you […] lighthearted and gay.’”
-Brave New World: Contexts and Legacies.
-Eds Jonathan Greenberg and Nathan Waddell.
-Forthcoming NY: Palgrave, 2016.
+Brave New World: Contexts and Legacies, edited by Jonathan Greenberg and Nathan Waddell, Palgrave, 2016, pp. 127-148.

-“‘More Undraped Females and Champagne Glasses’: Ford Madox Ford’s Ambivalent Affair with Mass Culture,” in Ford Madox Ford and America.
-Eds Sara Haslam and Seamus O’Malley.
-New York and Amsterdam: Rodopi (2012).
+“‘More Undraped Females and Champagne Glasses’: Ford Madox Ford’s Ambivalent Affair with Mass Culture.”
+Ford Madox Ford and America, edited by Sara Haslam and Seamus O'Malley, Rodopi, 2012, pp. 139-153.

 - ENG 252, British Literature Survey, 1688-Present